My "Huh?" column on the Pledge of

 values alone should guide any democracy.
 Morality should guide any

-There is nothing wrong with that at all, but in a nation as diverse
+is nothing wrong with that at all, but in a nation as diverse as the

-as the U.S., we simply have no choice but to be guided by the
+US, we simply have no choice but to be guided by the opinions of many

-government is any different than you intimated, nor am I even arguing
+different than you intimated, nor am I even arguing that the founders

-226 years, and we [need] to consider that when we are making
+years, and we [need] to consider that when we are making our decisions.

-our decisions.
-Interestingly, until this ruling, children have had
+Interestingly, until this ruling, children have had either the option

-either the option to say the pledge or to quietly protest by not
+to say the pledge or to quietly protest by not saying anything.
+Two

-stand which makes him or herself different than his or her
+which makes him or herself different than his or her peers?

 Further, I must say that seeing as the bit about "under God" was

-in the late 1700s would have wanted it included.
-Didn't they sort of
+the late 1700s would have wanted it included.
+Didn't they sort of have

-discussion of ideas and not an attack.
-I've often enjoyed your work
+of ideas and not an attack.
+I've often enjoyed your work and hope to

-and hope to continue doing so.
-I think that's why I was particularly
+continue doing so.
+I think that's why I was particularly stricken by

-stricken by this writing.
-It felt unnecessarily harsh to me, and so I
+this writing.
+It felt unnecessarily harsh to me, and so I felt

 Duncan